 Well-sent Morse code is a pleasure to listen to.
 It takes some practice, and this chapter will cover some good practice techniques.

-- Do 15 minutes of practice at a time.
+- I encourage you to do 15 minutes of practice at a time.
 Take a break and do and think something else, relax.
 Come back fresh and do another 15 minutes.

-- Do it every day.
-You want to set dedicated time aside just for this.
+- You want to set dedicated time aside for at least one — preferably two — practice session each day.